 #1: You give in to every request

-Saying “no” is perfectly fine and even necessary because not everything will be conducive nor available to your kid’s desires.
-Wanting to stay at the park until hours on end simply isn’t possible when you have to go home for dinner and bed.
+Saying “no” is fine and even necessary.
+Not everything will be conducive nor available to your child’s desires.
+Wanting to stay at the park until hours on end isn’t possible when you have to go home for dinner.

 #2: You deliver empty threats

 “If you throw that toy one more time, we’re leaving the library,” you might say to your child.
-If you do, make sure to follow through and actually leave the library should your child throw the toy.
-Or don’t tell your kid you’re not going to Disneyland if he keeps acting up when you know full well that you’re still going to go.
+If you do, follow through and leave the library should your child throw the toy.
+Or don’t tell your child you’re not going to Disneyland if he keeps acting up when you know you’re still going to go.

 I made this mistake just today.
-My three-year-old didn’t want to clean up his connect-and-create toy pieces, and I had threatened to throw them away if he didn’t.
-And just as I said it, I cringed, thinking, “I really don’t want to throw this toy away; it’s too cool to nix!”
+My three-year-old didn’t want to clean up his connect-and-create toy pieces (affiliate link).
+I had threatened to throw them away if he didn’t.
+And I regretted it the minute I had said it, thinking, “I really don’t want to throw this toy away.
+It’s too cool to nix!”